Is it Hard to Get an SBA Loan?

 - Have used other financial resources, such as personal savings, before seeking a loan

 - Not delinquent on any debt payments to the US government

 So, How Hard Is it to Get an SBA Loan?

-Clearly, that depends on how closely you meet the eligibility requirements.
-As you can see, being a good candidate for an SBA loan means that you have solid cash flow and a strong credit history.
+That depends on how closely you meet the eligibility requirements.
+As you can see, being a good candidate for an SBA loan means having solid cash flow and strong credit history.

 What Documents Are Needed for an SBA Loan Application?

 When you apply for an SBA loan, you need to prove that you meet the eligibility requirements set forth by the SBA and the lending partner.
 And to prove your business is financially strong and your credit history is credible.
 You need to provide a lot of documentation.

 Each lender has slightly different requirements, but in general, they’ll expect you to submit the following documentation with your SBA loan application:

 - Business debt schedule